ArthurDeOliver/ArthurDeOliver/README.md

 ## Hello!
 I am Arthur de Oliveira, welcome!

 - 🔭 Student of Systems Analysis and Development.
-- 🌱 Javascript, HTML e CSS
+- 🌱 Python, Javascript, HTML and CSS
 - 📫 Email: arthurdeoliveiradev@gmail.com

 ## Technologies that I use in my day